The Scatty Mum

 flour and yoghurt being mixed together in a bowl.

-Start by mixing together all of the ingredients in a large bowl and stir with a wooden spoon or spatula until it begins to come together, then get stuck in with your hands and mould together into a ball.
+Step 1: Start by mixing together all of the ingredients in a large bowl and stir with a wooden spoon or spatula until it begins to come together.
+Then get stuck in with your hands and mould the mixture together into a ball.

 Dough for 2 ingredient naan bread mixed together in a bowl.

-Dust some flour on the kitchen side and knead the dough with your hands over the flour for a minute or so until soft and fully combined.
+Step 2: Place the dough on a lightly floured surface and knead the dough with your hands for a minute or so until soft and fully combined.
 If the dough is a little bit sticky, the extra flour will help it all come together.

 Uncooked homemade gluten free naan breads on a white plate.

-Cut the dough in half and in half again so you are left with four equal sized balls.
+Step 3: With a knife, cut the dough in half and in half again so you are left with four equal-sized balls.

 naan bread dry frying in a frying pan.

-Heat the breads one at a time in a hot frying pan.
-You do not need any oil as the breads will dry fry in the pan.
-Cook for a few minutes until starting to brown and puff up, then flip over with a spatula and cook the other side.
+Step 4: Heat the bread’s one at a time in a hot cast iron skillet or frying pan on a medium heat.
+You do not need any oil as the bread will dry fry in the pan.
+Cook for a few minutes until starting to brown and puff up, then flip over with a spatula and cook on the other side for a few more minutes.

-Brush on the melted butter with a pastry brush and sprinkle over the fresh parsley.
+Brush the melted butter onto the bread with a pastry brush and sprinkle over the fresh, chopped parsley.

 naan breads being brushed with butter.